google/digitalbuildings/ontology/docs/model_hvac.md

 *   **Chiller(`CH`)**: a water-side device that chills (cools) water utilizing the refrigeration cycle and compressors.
 Can be either air-condensing or water-condensing.
 Must produced cool water.
-*   **Compartment Unit (`CU`)**: an airside device that delivers both outside and return air but which does not source the outside air itself (i.e. it lives downstream from some other device, like a DOAS, which pre-conditions its outside air for it).
-This is typical in colder climates, or where ventilation heat recovery is routinely practiced.
 *   **Cooling Tower (`CT`)**: a water-side device that cools water through the direct or indirect evaporation of water.
 Typically (but not always) associated with a chiller or water-source fan coil units.
 Must produce